STATGRAPH: Effective In-vehicle Intrusion Detection via Multi-view Statistical Graph Learning: Experiment

 \subsection{Parameters Analysis}

-In this subsection, we research the effects of different parameters that can impact the performance of StatGraph to find the optimal window size $N$, number of hidden layers units $h$ and batchsize $B$.
+We evaluate the effects of different parameters that can impact the performance of \textsc{StatGraph} to find the optimal detection window size $N$, number of hidden layers units $h$ and batchsize $B$.
 The experiments are conducted as follows: